PurpurMC/PurpurDocs/README.md

 # PurpurDocs

 This is the documentation for [Purpur](https://purpur.pl3x.net/) that uses [Mkdocs](https://github.com/mkdocs/mkdocs) to generate a static site hosted on https://purpur.pl3x.net/docs.
-Included is a python script that compares the diff of two commit hashes and outputs the config/permission additions/removals into a YAML file.
+Included is a Python script that compares the diff of two commit hashes and outputs the config/permission additions/removals into a YAML file.

 ## Building